complexlogic/flex-launcher/README.md

 Compiled binaries are available for Windows 64 bit, Linux x86-64, and Raspberry Pi.
 Alternatively, you may also choose to compile the program yourself using the [compilation guide](extra/docs/compilation_guide.md).

 ### Windows
 A win64 zip file is provided on the [release page](https://github.com/complexlogic/flex-launcher/releases).
 Simply download the file and extract the contents to a directory of your choosing.
+Flex Launcher should be run on an up-to-date Windows 10 system, or Windows 11.

 ### Linux
 Binary packages are available on the [release page](https://github.com/complexlogic/flex-launcher/releases) for APT and pacman based distributions.
 You may use the commands below to install.

-#### APT-based x86-64 Distributions (Debian, Ubuntu, Mint, etc.)
+#### APT-based x86-64 Distributions (Debian, Ubuntu, etc.)
+This package is compatible with Debian Bullseye and later, Ubuntu 21.04 and later.
 ```
 VERSION=1.4
 wget https://github.com/complexlogic/flex-launcher/releases/download/v${VERSION}/flex-launcher_${VERSION}_amd64.deb